🪙

 Are 1999 state quarters valuable?

-Yes, 1999 state quarters can be extremely valuable.
-The 1999-S Delaware Silver Proof reaches $17,250, the 1999-P Pennsylvania is worth $10,200, and the 1999-D Connecticut commands $2,300 in top grades.
-As first-year issues of the State Quarter Program, these valuable quarters attract strong collector interest, especially in pristine MS68+ or PR70 condition.
-The combination of historical significance and condition rarity makes 1999 issues among the most valuable quarters in the entire series.
+Absolutely.
+As the program's inaugural releases, 1999 state quarters attract exceptional interest among collectors.
+The 1999-S Delaware Silver Proof leads the series at $17,250, the 1999-P Pennsylvania reaches $10,200, and the 1999-D Connecticut commands $2,300—all in top certified grades.
+The blend of historical significance and condition rarity makes 1999 issues consistently some of the most prized coins in the entire 50-state run.

 What are the most valuable quarters by state?

-The most valuable quarters by state include Delaware ($17,250 for silver proof), Pennsylvania ($10,200), Montana ($9,600), West Virginia ($9,000), North Carolina ($9,000), Tennessee ($6,600), and Wisconsin Extra Leaf varieties ($6,000 for Low leaf).
-These valuable quarters in top grades represent the pinnacle of State Quarter collecting.
-Condition is paramount—the same date in average circulated condition might be worth only face value, but gem specimens become valuable quarters commanding significant premiums.
+Leading the rankings are Delaware ($17,250 for the silver proof), Pennsylvania ($10,200), Montana ($9,600), West Virginia ($9,000), North Carolina ($9,000), Tennessee ($6,600), and the Wisconsin Extra Leaf varieties (up to $6,000 for the Low leaf).
+These represent the pinnacle of State Quarter collecting.
+Condition is everything—identical dates in average circulated grades may fetch only face value, while pristine certified examples command substantial premiums.

 How much are silver proof valuable quarters worth?